OSergey/quartz-orientdb/README.md

 Set your Quartz properties to something like this:

-    # Use the MongoDB store
+    # Use the OrientDb store
     org.quartz.jobStore.classpaces=io.smartspaces.scheduling.quartz.orientdb.OrientDBJobStore
     # MongoDB URI (optional if 'org.quartz.jobStore.addresses' is set)
     org.quartz.jobStore.orientDbUri=PLOCAL:/home/project/database